climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The database used in this work consisted of daily minimum (Tmin) and maximum temperatures (Tmax) from the weather station of the Agronomic Institute of Campinas (located at latitude 22°52’ S and longitude 47°4’ W) from 1989 to 2018.
 First, to estimate the impact of cold waves on LDL-C concentrations, data from the period of 2000 - 2018 was used.
 Further, the whole period was used to forecast the temperature time series.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Daily Tmax and Tmin projections for the period of 2018 - 2050 (Latitude: 22°51' S, Longitude: 47°3' W) were obtained from the regionalized ETA climate model available on the [PROJETA platform] (https://projeta.cptec.inpe.br/) for the climatic scenario: 05 km, RCP4.5, sudesteD2-BR, HADGEM2-ES.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Daily Tmax and Tmin projections for the period of 2018 - 2050 (Latitude: 22°51' S, Longitude: 47°3' W) were obtained from the regionalized ETA climate model available on the [PROJETA platform](https://projeta.cptec.inpe.br/) for the climatic scenario: 05 km, RCP4.5, sudesteD2-BR, HADGEM2-ES.

 ## 2.2 - Cold waves definition

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cold waves were defined as at least 3 consecutive days with Tmin and Tmax below its 10th percentiles.
 We calculated the percentiles (P10-Tmin and P10-max) for each day using the historical time series from 1961 to 1990 and a time window of 15 days, centered in the day of interest.
-For example, to calculate the P10-Tmin for 08/01 we used a time window from 01/01 to 15/01, for all 30 years in the historical series.
-In this case we had 450 minimum temperatures for percentile calculation (see [suppl.](https://github.com/climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/blob/master/references/How_do_we_calculate_thermal_waves.docx?raw=true)).
+For example, to calculate the P10-Tmin for 08/01 we used a time window from 01/01 to 15/01, for all 30 years in the historical series (see [suppl.](https://github.com/climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/blob/master/references/How_do_we_calculate_thermal_waves.docx?raw=true)).

 ## 2.3 - Stratification